thomas-melville/myNotes/General/Career_Development/Camunda/process_engine.md

 A java library responsible for executing BPMN 2.0 processes.
 A lightweight POJO core with an RDB for persistence.
-ORM mapping is provided by the MyBatis mapping framework
+ORM mapping is provided by the MyBatis mapping framework.
+Do they support flyway and liquibase too?

 ## bootstrapping